JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-AzureConsumptionPeriod` define for which time period Azure Consumption data should be gathered; default is 1 day
   * `-NoAzureConsumptionReportExportToCSV` Azure Consumption data should not be exported (CSV)
   * `-NoScopeInsights` - Q: Why would you want to do this?
 A: In larger tenants the ScopeInsights section blows up the html file (up to unusable due to html file size)
-  * `-ThrottleLimit` - Leveraging PowerShell´s parallel capability you can define the ThrottleLimit (default=5)
+  * `-ThrottleLimit` - Leveraging PowerShell´s parallel capability you can define the ThrottleLimit (default=5; &#x1F4A1; values from 5 up to 15 proved to perform best)
   * `-DoTranscript` - Log the console output
+  * `-SubscriptionId4AzContext` - Define the Subscription Id to use for AzContext (default is to use a random Subscription Id)
   * ~~`-UseAzureRM`~~ support for AzureRm modules has been deprecated
 * Passed tests: Powershell Core 7.1.1 on Windows
 * ~~Passed tests: Powershell 5.1.18362.752 on Windows~~